james-stevens/auto-skew-elle/api.md

     }

-In this exmaple, the table `tickers` has two real columns called `ticker` and `google`, and the request would have include the modified `"by": "ticker"` to make the rows returned as a series of objects keyed on the property `ticker`, instead of a list of objects.
+In this exmaple, the table `tickers` has two real columns called `ticker` and `google`, and the request would have include the modified `"by": "ticker"` to make the rows returned as a set of objects keyed on the property `ticker`, instead of a list of objects.

 When you make the request, you can post JSON to modify the query.